 What other shampoo bars and products does Ethique make?

-Ethique has a total of 11 scents—including Mintasy—in their shampoo bar ranging from citrus to floral fragrances and all with different uses in mind: there are bars for those with oily hair or for those that need a bit of volume, one perfect for shampooing and shaving and even a gentle one for little ones.
+There are a total of 11 scents—including Mintasy—in the Ethique shampoo bar range, which includes citrus to floral fragrances and all with different uses in mind: there are bars for those with oily hair or for those that need a bit of volume, one perfect for shampooing and shaving and even a gentle one for little ones.

 - Bar Minimum: an unscented solid shampoo bar.